 The problem with solid wood is that it will expand and contract with seasonal humidity changes in the house.
 When a solid wood substrate is needed, you'll find that quartersawn or rift cut lumber is ideal since it has less seasonal movement than flat cut lumber.
 You'll also want to use a hard-setting PPR adhesive like Ultra-Cat.
 You'll need a vacuum press to clamp the veneer while the glue dries (4 to 6 hours).

 Metal substrates are not porous and therefor require a slightly different process for veneering.
 Start by adhering a backer grade veneer to the surface using polyurethane glue.
-When this has cured, you can then apply a face grade veneer to the backer veneer using standard veneer glue.
+Metal epoxy can also be used but it is expensive and messy.
+When this has cured, you can then apply a face grade veneer to the backer veneer using veneer glue.
 If the project will be subjected to high heat and humidity, you'll want to use a powdered urea resin glue such as Ultra-Cat.

 The glues used to make it are too thin to maintain a bond between the top surface of the substrate and the veneer.
-If you apply veneer to Masonite, it is very likely that the veneer will peel off within a short period of time.
+If you apply veneer to Masonite, it is very likely that the veneer will eventually peel off.

 The truth is that there are no adhesives designed for this type of application and finding one that works consistently is not easy.
 Instead of gluing the veneer onto a substrate like this, consider purchasing a paper-backed veneer with a pressure sensitive adhesive (PSA) backing.
 With this type of veneer backing, you simply peel the wax paper sheet from back of the veneer and stick it to any non-porous surface.
 It sounds cheap but it sticks surprisingly well.